Notes on Computing

-encoding.
-In this post I’ll pick up the thread and show how this technique can
+In a previous post I gave an example of how to represent algebraic data types using church encoding.
+In this post I’ll pick up the thread and show how this technique can be used to mimic any type.

 Continue reading